Skip to content

 1.3 Attestation note language

-The Owner attestation should include the literal language: "This cycle was executed against the registration surfaces and tenant entitlements available as of the cycle start date in the declared sovereign cloud.
+The Owner attestation should include the literal language: "This cycle was executed against the registration surfaces and tenant entitlements available as of the cycle start date.
 A clean cycle does not by itself guarantee regulatory compliance, model-risk completeness, or freedom from shadow registrations in surfaces this cycle did not enumerate."
-Sponsor and Compliance signatures should each include a reference to the policy document identifier and effective date that they are attesting against, plus the specific Graph permissions matrix version used to evaluate PERM-* tests.
+Sponsor and Compliance signatures should each include a reference to the policy document identifier and effective date, plus the specific Graph permissions matrix version used to evaluate PERM-* tests.

 1.4 Signature method requirements